xmendez/wfuzz/docs/user/advanced.rst

 url.fext            .php
 url.fname           test
-url.pstrip          Returns a hash of the request using the parameter's names without values (useful for unique operations)
+url.pstrip          Returns a hash of the request using the parameter's names without values (useful for unique operations) url.hasquery        Returns true when the URL contains a query string. url.ispath          Returns true when the URL path refers to a directory. url.isbllist        Returns true when the URL file extension is included in the configuration discovery's blacklist
 =================== =============================================

 Payload instrospection can also be performed by using the keyword FUZZ: